 - As of mid-2003, CC-215 was completed as an at-grade expressway along the northern segment, with future provisions to upgrade the route to freeway standards.

-With completion of the Fish Bowl interchange joining Interstates 15 and 215 with CC-215 west, signs until early 2002 displayed "Decatur Blvd to the Beltway West."
+With completion of the Fish Bowl interchange joining I-15/215 with CC-215 west, signs until early 2002 displayed "Decatur Boulevard to Beltway West."
 Replacement signs included Clark County 215 shields.
 The loop ramp from I-215 west to Interstate 15 south was among the last of the ramps to open.

 Exit numbers along the I-215 portion of the beltway, which increase from east to west, were renumbered: